Bounding the Worst-class Error: A Boosting Approach: Experiments

-We show the worst-class test errors and average test errors in Table~\ref{tab:balanced_real_datasets}.
-We can see that our boosting outperformed the baselines and the state-of-the-art methods.
-Surprisingly, our boosting also achieved the smallest average error for CIFAR-10 and Tiny ImageNet.
+\textbf{Balanced real datasets}: We show the worst-class test errors and average test errors in Table~\ref{tab:balanced_real_datasets}.
+Here, $\theta$ was determined among nine candidates $\{0.1, 0.2, \ldots, 0.9\}$ by using the smallest validation worst-class error.
+We can see that our boosting algorithm successfully outperformed the comparative methods for all three datasets in their worst-class errors; the comparative methods sacrifice some classes in the datasets.